robhogarth/monpearte.com.au/content/post/you-need-backup-tapes-probably.md

 * Not as slow as you think
 * Hold quite a respectable amount of storage
-* Scale to massive capacity – libraries
+* Scale to massive capacity - libraries
-* Completely offline – no ransomware
+* Completely offline - no ransomware
 * Portable
 * Resilient - can survive falls from car roofs (only at low speeds)

 Any business needs to ensure it has great Data Retention, Business Continuity and Disaster Recovery plan.
-If you don’t have a comprehensive backup solution right now, I would strongly encourage you to have the conversation ask the scary question “What’s the worst that could happen?”.
+If you don't have a comprehensive backup solution right now, I would strongly encourage you to have the conversation ask the scary question "What's the worst that could happen?".
-In considering those possibilities I’d be surprised “why aren’t we utilising tapes” is not a phrase that someone mentions.
+In considering those possibilities I'd be surprised "why aren't we utilising tapes" is not a phrase that someone mentions.

 !["This is the worst....it's bad"](/images/obliterate.jpg "This is the worst....it's bad")